Helium: Scientific discoveries

 The first evidence of helium was observed on August 18, 1868, as a bright yellow line with a wavelength of 587.49 nanometers in the spectrum of the chromosphere of the Sun.
 The line was detected by French astronomer Jules Janssen during a total solar eclipse in Guntur, India.
 This line was initially assumed to be sodium.
 On October 20 of the same year, English astronomer Norman Lockyer observed a yellow line in the solar spectrum, which he named the D_{3} because it was near the known D_{1} and D_{2} Fraunhofer lines of sodium.
 He concluded that it was caused by an element in the Sun unknown on Earth.
-Lockyer named the element with the Greek word for the Sun, ἥλιος (helios).
+Lockyer named the element helium, from the Greek word for the Sun, ἥλιος (helios).
 It is sometimes said that English chemist Edward Frankland was also involved in the naming, but this is unlikely as he doubted the existence of this new element.
 The ending "-ium" is unusual, as it normally applies only to metallic elements; probably Lockyer, being an astronomer, was unaware of the chemical conventions.